Should You Get the Flu Shot?

 Short answer: Yes.

-Flu season can be unpredictable, and if your kids or coworkers are sneezing, it may be time to get the shot.
+Flu season can be unpredictable.
 The seasonal vaccine protects against the 3 to 4 predicted most common viruses and cuts your risk of getting the flu by 70 percent.
 We all know a naysayer or two, but the majority of people have nothing to lose by receiving the flu shot and for those at high-risk, the vaccine could be life saving.

 The Centers for Disease Control recommends that everyone over the age of six months get the flu shot as soon as it becomes available.
-Viruses begin to circulate around October and it takes up to two weeks to build immunity, so many places offer the shot as early as August.
+Viruses begin to circulate around October and it takes up to two weeks to build immunity.
+Flu season can run through March or even later.

 Who is at Risk?

 The flu shot is particularly important for individuals with a specific risk of infection.
 Conditions that may put you at high-risk for the flu include:

 - Chronic lung or heart disease